Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] „Celkem vzato mě naprosto nepřekvapilo vystoupení Italie. Čekal jsem to již před třemi měsíci.
 Je jisté, že Italie značně zpyšněla poslední dobou následkem vítězné války s Tureckem o Tripolis.
 Kromě toho příliš spoléhá se na své loďstvo i na náladu obyvatelstva v našich přímořských zemích a v jižním Tyrolsku.

-South Tyrol is mentioned by Leutnant Dub when he pontificated to the officers about the background for Italy declaring war on Austria-Hungary.
+is mentioned by Leutnant Dub when he lectured the officers about the background to Italy declaring war on Austria-Hungary.

 Background

-South Tyrol was part of Austria until 1919 when it was annexed by Italy.
-The province still has a German speaking majority.
+was part of Austria until 1919, when it was ceded to Italy as part of the peace settlement.
+The province still has a German-speaking majority.

-Milititarily the area was very important for Austria-Hungary because Italy made claims to it.
-The enormous system of fortresses aropund Trento was the pivot of the defence but garrisons existed also elsewhere.
+Militarily, the area was very important for Austria-Hungary because Italy laid claim to it.
+The enormous system of fortresses around Trento was the pivot of the defence, but garrisons were also stationed elsewhere.
 Prague's Infanterieregiment Nr.
-28 was at times garrison here, and several om Hašek's friends served with the regiment in this location.
+28 was at times garrisoned here, and several of Hašek's friends served with the regiment in this location.

 Quote(s) from the novel